-(The following is a guest post by Freya Renders of Holiday Nomad.
-You can connect with Freya on Facebook and Twitter.
-If you’re a travel blogger interested in contributing a guest post to GGT, please contact Bret Love at info@GreenGlobalTravel.com.)
+(The following is a guest post by Rachel Campbell of Treepot Travels, a blog focused on adventure travel and nature/wildlife photography.
+You can follow her adventures on Facebook and Twitter.
+If you’re a blogger looking to guest post on GGT, email Bret Love at info@GreenGlobalTravel.com.)

 With 59 different US National Parks to choose from, the idea of selecting just one for a family vacation or weekend hiking trip can be daunting at best.
 In order to help make for an easier decision, many travelers will start with a list what they’re looking for in a park, what knowledge they hope to gain, and what memories they hope to take back home.

 If you’re looking for majestic mountains, scenic cliffs, towering pine trees, a vast blue ocean, rocky beaches, tranquil lakes, and a large network of winding trails that not only offer up an exciting day out, but picturesque vistas, then hiking Acadia National Park should top your list.
 Here you’ll find a vast wilderness waiting to be explored, peacefully tucked away on rugged islands off the coast of Maine.

 If you took a poll asking people whether they’d prefer to be responsible or irresponsible travelers, most would choose the former over the latter.
 But what does Green Travel even mean?
 How do you do it?
 Do you have to sleep in a tent and cook on a solar-powered camp stove to be considered eco-friendly?

 The truth is that sustainable travel is all about making simple choices to lessen your negative impact on a given destination.
 Individually, each one of these choices makes only a small difference.
 But collectively, becoming more conscious about these little things can have a huge impact.